 Quick Tip: Try to make sure you're using a pan that is as close to 5" across as possible-- I use a small omelette pan.

 Holding pan just off heat, add 2 TB batter and swirl to coat pan.
 Place back on heat and cook for about 90 seconds, until the bottom of the crêpe is golden and slides off the pan easily.
 Flip and cook the other side for 5-10 seconds.
 Move crêpe to a wire rack or plate to cool, and repeat with remaining batter.

 Note: If not using immediately, stack with wax paper in between crêpes, and refrigerate for up to 2 days, or freeze for up to 3-4 months in an airtight container.
 Don't skip the wax paper-- the crêpes will stick together.

 While making crêpes, put a glass or metal bowl in the freezer to chill.

-Set crêpes aside to cool.
-Remove bowl from freezer, and add cream, sugar, and amaretto.
+Remove bowl from freezer, and add cream, sugar, and bourbon.
 Use a hand mixer to whip cream into stiff peaks.

 Optional: Serve cake with more whipped cream and/or fruit.